mrpg/mrpgstat/README.md

 stdin, it provides some information about standard deviation, average, minimum and maximum.

-If the input is a binomial distribution with a sufficiently large sample, this program will also estimate the underlying probability p.

 This programm is using double precision in C++.

 Simply use ***make*** to build from source.
 The binary can be installed